5 Justification to Use Machine Learning

 • Drug discovery: Traditionally, drug discovery involved a lot of trial and error.
 Machine learning has made it possible to analyze huge amounts of data and predict how different drugs might interact with targets in the body.
 In the future, this may greatly accelerate the process of drug discovery.

-For such research questions, ML is finally offering routes towards studying them systematically, built on empirical data.
+For such research questions, machine learning is finally offering routes toward studying them systematically, built on empirical data.
 Paraphrasing Wittgenstein – the limits of my modeling are the limits of my world.
-This implies that extending the limits of modeling with ML extends the realm of phenomena we can capture in science.
+This implies that extending the limits of modeling with machine learning extends the realm of phenomena scientists can investigate.

-Compared to other modeling approaches, ML has a short history.
+Compared to other modeling approaches, machine learning has a short history.
 Differential equations or linear models, for instance, have existed for hundreds of years.
-Historically, new modeling approaches like ML always had a hard time establishing themselves:
+Historically, new modeling approaches like machine learning always had a hard time establishing themselves:

 • Einstein’s theory of relativity relied on non-Euclidean geometry – an unusual branch of mathematics for these endeavors – which was one of the reasons why he was met with skepticism.